 - Remove the excess.
 Scrape of as much slime off as you can before you begin any stain removal treatments.
 A toothbrush or soft bristled brush seems to work well to lift the slime off the surface rather than rubbing it deeper into fibres.

 - Freeze slime!
-After you have scraped off the excess, apply icecubes in a Ziplock back to the spot to freeze the slime to help removal.
+After you have scraped off the excess, apply ice cubes in a Ziplock back to the slime to freeze it before removal.
 (I’d be inclined to chuck the whole item in the deep freeze)

 - Vinegar is your friend.
-A handy cleaning agent at the best of times, it seems vinegar is recommended a lot for slime removal, particularly from clothes and other fabrics.
+A handy cleaning agent at the best of times, it seems vinegar is often recommended to remove slime, particularly from clothes and other fabrics.

 - Make it hot.
 Use warm to hot water to help with stain removal as this helps dissolve the slime.